You are here

 On June 16, 1994, Judge Sullivan was appointed by President William J. Clinton to serve as United States District Judge for the District of Columbia.
 Upon his appointment as a United States District Judge, Judge Sullivan became the first person in the District of Columbia to have been appointed by three United States Presidents to three judicial positions.

 Judge Sullivan has also served on the Dean Search Committee for the Howard University School of Law.
 His service on that committee culminated with the appointment of Kurt Schmoke, by former Howard University President H. Patrick Swygert, to serve as the Dean of the School of Law.
-Judge Sullivan is a former member of the Board of Directors and Executive Committee of the Council for Court Excellence and is a current Director of the Frederick B. Abramson Memorial Foundation.
+Judge Sullivan is a former member of the Board of Directors and Executive Committee of the Council for Court Excellence and of the Frederick B. Abramson Memorial Foundation.
+He is currently a member of the Abramson Foundation’s Advisory Council.
 The Abramson Foundation awards annual financial scholarships and provides mentoring to District of Columbia public high school graduates attending four-year colleges and universities.
 Judge Sullivan is a frequent public speaker and panelist, and is also a regular guest speaker at a number of local public schools, colleges, and universities.

-Judge Sullivan has taught as an adjunct professor at the Howard University School of Law and has served as a member of the visiting faculty at Harvard Law School's Trial Advocacy Workshop.
-He is currently an adjunct professor at the American University Washington College of Law.
-Judge Sullivan is a member of the Washington Bar Association, the District of Columbia Bar and the Bar Association of the District of Columbia.
+Judge Sullivan has taught as an adjunct professor at the Howard University School of Law, the American University Washington College of Law, and has served as a member of the visiting faculty at Harvard Law School's Trial Advocacy Workshop.

 Staff Information